aws/aws-fpga/hdk/cl/examples/cl_hello_world/README.md

 ### Unused interfaces

 The Hello World example does not use most of AWS Shell interface, hence the unused signals are tied off.
-At the end of `cl_hello_world.sv` file, there is a specific `/include` for each unused interface to handle the tie-off\'s.
+At the end of `cl_hello_world.sv` file, there is a specific `include` command for an interface-specific `.inc` file, to handle the tie-off\'s for every unused interface.

 <a name="metadata"></a>